nitroinferno/HUDweaponCharge/README.md

 In vanilla Morrowind there is a fillbar under the currently equipped enchanted item's icon showing how much charge is left on it.
 This mod adds a similar bar under the equipped enchanted weapon's icon, so that you can quickly see the charge left on it.

 Settings Page allows fully configurable color.
 Includes built-in color picker.
+Enchanting bar can be unlocked and click & dragged to anywhere on the screen.

 ## Installation instructions